 What is the best vehicle for your message?

-The simplest form of message is the form used by press releases and newspapers articles, which attempt to answer the questions “Who?
+The simplest message is the form used by press releases and newspapers articles, which attempt to answer the questions “Who?
 What?
 Where?
 When?
 How?
 Why?” within a sentence or two.
-Beginning a draft this way is an excellent approach to honing in on the essence of the message; you can build upon this skeleton to flesh out the message.
+Beginning a draft this way is an excellent approach to homing in on the essence of the message; you can build upon this skeleton to flesh out the message.